nagyv/claude-commands/generate-task-list-from-prd-issue.md

 5.  **Phase 2: Generate Sub-Tasks:** Once the user confirms, break down each parent task into smaller, actionable sub-tasks necessary to complete the parent task.
 Ensure sub-tasks logically follow from the parent task and cover the implementation details implied by the PRD.
 6.  **Identify Relevant Files:** Based on the tasks and PRD, identify potential files that will need to be created or modified.
 List these under the `Relevant Files` section, including corresponding test files if applicable.
 7.  **Generate Final Output:** Combine the parent tasks, sub-tasks, relevant files, and notes into the final Markdown structure.
 8.  **Save Task List:** Save the generated document as the description of a new GitHub issue.
-Connect the new issue as a sub-issue to the PRD issue.
+Connect the new issue as a sub-issue to the PRD issue $ARGUMENTS.

 ## Output Format